Project-based learning: Concept

 In 2011, Thomas Markham described project-based learning as follows:

 "integrates knowing and doing.
 Students learn knowledge and elements of the core curriculum but also apply what they know to solve authentic problems and produce results that matter.
-Project-based learning students take advantage of digital tools to produce high-quality, collaborative products.
+In project-based learning, students use digital tools to produce high-quality, collaborative products.
 Project-based learning refocuses education on the student, not the curriculum—a shift mandated by the global world, which rewards intangible assets such as drive, passion, creativity, empathy, and resilience.
 These cannot be taught out of a textbook, but must be activated through experience."

 Problem-based learning is a similar pedagogic approach; however, problem-based approaches structure students' activities more by asking them to solve specific (open-ended) problems rather than relying on students to come up with their own problems in the course of completing a project.
 Another seemingly similar approach is quest-based learning; unlike project-based learning, in questing, the project is determined specifically on what students find compelling (with guidance as needed), instead of the teacher being primarily responsible for forming the essential question and task.

 Blumenfeld et al. elaborate on the processes of Project-based learning: "Project-based learning is a comprehensive perspective focused on teaching by engaging students in investigation.
 Within this framework, students pursue solutions to nontrivial problems by asking and refining questions, debating ideas, making predictions, designing plans and/or experiments, collecting and analyzing data, drawing conclusions, communicating their ideas and findings to others, asking new questions, and creating artifacts."
 The basis of Project-based learning lies in the authenticity or real-life application of the research.
 Students working as a team are given a "driving question" to respond to or answer, then directed to create an artifact (or artifacts) to present their gained knowledge.
 Artifacts may include a variety of media such as writings, art, drawings, three-dimensional representations, videos, photography, or technology-based presentations.